-Small quantities (up to 5 pallets and usually from stock) are typically possible within 2-3 working days, otherwise please allow up to 7 working days for delivery.
-For orders over 30 pallets, please allow several weeks as they are typically filled to order.
+Small quantities are typically possible within 2-3 working days, otherwise please allow up to 7 working days for delivery.
 We recommend contacting our sales department as early as possible to ensure we can meet your timescale for delivery, and to reserve stock.

 Credit accounts and credit terms are available from Hoben International.
 Proforma payments may also be possible via BACS, cheque or credit card, with product despatched upon the receipt of a cleared payment.

 The introduction of water to harden the concrete is a major consideration and important it is made before ordering the type of bagwork.
-SoluForm Lined bagwork is suitable for placement below water, with the use of steelwork.
+SoluForm’s Underwater Bagwork is suitable for placement below water, with the use of steelwork.
 It relies upon the surrounding river or seawater to harden the concrete.
-When bagwork is to be placed out of the water or away from a watercourse, consideration needs to be made to where the water to harden the concrete will come from.
-For schemes where bagwork is placed outside the watercourse, and when environmentally acceptable to do so, unlined bagwork can either be pre-soaked or wetted following placement.
-Please see the individual Product Specifications for further information.
+When bagwork is to be placed out of the water or away from a watercourse, consideration needs to be made to where the water will come from to harden the concrete.
+For schemes where bagwork is placed outside or away from any watercourse, our water soluble Above Water Bagwork may be suitable and can either be pre-soaked or wetted following placement.
+Please see the individual product datasheets for further information.